Multigrid preconditioners for the hybridized Discontinuous Galerkin discretisation of the shallow water equations: Introduction

-In this paper we present an alternative solution which overcomes those issues and we demonstrate the computational performance of our approach.
-We introduce a new non-nested multigrid method for solving the linear systems arising in the IMEX approach for the SWEs, when discretised using a hybridized (high order) DG method.
+The central aim of this paper is to present an alternative solution which overcomes those issues and to demonstrate the computational performance of our approach.
+We introduce a new non-nested multigrid method for solving the linear systems arising in IMEX time integrators for the SWEs, when discretised using a hybridised (high order) DG method.
 The method is strongly influenced by the work of Gopalakrishnan and Tan \cite{Gopalakrishnan2009} and Cockburn, Dubois, Gopalakrishnan and Tan \cite{Cockburn2014}.
 In particular \cite{Gopalakrishnan2009} introduces a non-nested multigrid V-cycle for the hybridised mixed method for standard second order elliptic PDEs discretised using Raviart Thomas elements for the velocity approximation.
 This has been extended in \cite{Cockburn2014} to the multigrid solution of the HDG discretisation for the same elliptic PDE.
 In this paper we adapt this approach to solve the linear and non-linear shallow water equations.
 The non-linear SWEs present additional challenges since they require the construction of a Lax-Friedrich flux, which results in a vector-valued flux space \cite{BuiThanh2016} for which the method in \cite{Cockburn2014} is not directly applicable.